 Don’t get me wrong, I’m thankful for my family, the food and the time off work but if I could choose to opt out of the whole 7-hour dinner, I would.
 You see it’s not so much the holiday I hate but the overall indulgence and gluttony associated with it.
 The minute the last Halloween candy wrapper is tossed in the trash the Thanksgiving whirlwind begins.
 Things have gotten so out of hand that a once peaceful meal has turned into a dog and pony show of epic proportions.
 Here are the top 5 reasons why I hate Thanksgiving.

 5 Reasons I Hate Thanksgiving

 As soon as the clock ticks to midnight on October 31st the smell of pumpkin is everywhere.
-No I’m not just talking about left over Jack-o-Lanterns.
-Every single store, coffee shop and restaurant is pushing their pumpkin pie flavored confection.
-I get it, pumpkin pie is a tasty treat but when did pumpkin flavored ice cream, donuts, M&M’s, Pringles, candles and lotion become necessary?
+No, I’m not just talking about left over Jack-o-Lanterns.
+Every single store, coffee shop and restaurant are pushing their pumpkin pie flavored confection.
+I get it, pumpkin pie is a tasty treat but when did pumpkin flavored ice cream, donuts, M&M’s, Pringles, candles, and lotion become necessary?
 Are we trying to become pumpkins?
 Everyone should be allowed one slice of pumpkin pie during Thanksgiving and the assault on our nostrils should be limited to coffee shops.

 Welcome Back to the 50s